mmujakovic-sg/drawio-github/DARK-MODE.md

 dark color variables in the CSS can be changed to reflect the containing page (the above example is optimized for GitHub dark theme).

-Here is an example that will render in dark mode in GitHub markdown depending on your system setting:
+<a href="https://raw.githubusercontent.com/jgraph/drawio-github/master/diagram-target-dark.svg" target="_blank">Here</a> is an example that will render in dark mode in GitHub markdown depending on your system setting:

 ![Diagram with system dark mode](diagram-light-dark.svg)